 - Whale watching is best in winter.
 Though you can sometimes spot whales from the shores, it’s best to take a boat tour.
 Travelers who get motion sickness should choose a larger boat for a smoother ride.
 (Remember, in winter waves will be bigger.)

 - Inter-island flights are usually under $100 and around 30 minutes, except to and from Lihue.
-It’s worth considering a flight to Hilo on Big Island just to see the volcano, even if staying on another island.
+It’s worth considering a flight to Hilo on the Big Island just to see the volcano, even if staying on another island.

-The 20 Best Luxury Hotels in Hawaii
+The 19 Best Hotels in Hawaii

 1. Four Seasons Hualalai • Big Island